Linguine with garlic, chilli, herbs and pine nuts

 Meanwhile, in a small, heavy based pan on low heat, slowly heat olive oil, lemon zest, garlic and chilli while the pasta is cooking.
 The idea is to infuse the oil with the chilli, zest and garlic without burning any of the ingredients.
 I keep an eye on this – if it starts to sizzle, I turn the heat off and leave the pan on the hotplate to continue infusing.

 Drain pasta and add back to the pan on the hotplate.
 Immediately add the olive oil mixture and mix with the pasta on low heat – add a splash of the reserved pasta water.
 Take the pan off the heat and add the herbs and combine well.
-If you’re using baby spinach, add it when the pan’s on the hotplate and stir to just wilt it.
+Add the baby spinach when the pan’s off the hotplate and stir to just wilt it.

-Serve onto plates and bowls and add more seasoning if desired, sprinkling over Parmesan and pine nuts to taste.
+Serve onto 2 plates or bowls and add more seasoning if desired, sprinkling over Parmesan and pine nuts to taste.

 Serves: 2 large or 3 small